ontio/ontology-ddxf/README.md

 * Uploading data

-    The data provider generates a one-time session key according to the symmetric-key algorithm supported by the requester, uses it to encrypt the data and data characteristic values of the transaction, and sends the ciphertext to an intermediate storage system, e.g. IPFS.
+    The data provider generates a one-time session key according to the symmetric-key algorithm supported by the requester, using it to encrypt the data and data characteristic values of the transaction and then sends the ciphertext to an intermediate storage system, e.g. IPFS.

 * Unlocking position & Profit Distribution